projectkudu/slingshot/README.md

 2. Add the site https url as the reply URL for AAD application
 3. Deploy the website by pushing the repository
 4. Set AADClientID and AADClientSecret appSettings
-5. To test, simply browse to the website
+5. To test, simply browse to the website and append the query string "?repository=<url of your Git repository>"

 Any issue, do let me know.